Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Introduction

 \section{Introduction}

-Time series describes a variable over time and encompasses various measures of monitoring of an entity such as an organism's electrical signals and the CPU usage of a system or device.
+Time series describes a variable over time encompassing monitoring measures.
 Multivariate time series (MTS) involves sets of dependent variables, playing a pivotal role across domains from finance to healthcare and the natural sciences~\cite{bennett2022detection, kim2019fault,riley2021internet, bi2023accurate}.

-Despite accumulating extensive time series data from various fields, understanding patterns within time series still remains challenging, even for domain experts.
-In contrast to images and text, where certain patterns are quickly discernible, time series pose complexities in pattern identification and analysis.
-This feature further increases the difficulty of obtaining labels for supervised learning~\cite{tonekaboni2021unsupervised}.
-Thus, unsupervised representation learning (URL) for time series~\cite{eldele2021time, yang2022unsupervised, liang2023contrastive,yue2022ts2vec} has thus emerged as a resent research focus. \textit{URL aims to train a neural network (called encoder), without requiring labels, to encode the data into feature vectors (feature or embedding), by using subtly designed supervision signals to capture semantic equivalence by leveraging inherent patterns of the raw data.} The learned representation, necessitating minimal annotation~\cite{zerveas2021transformer}, proves valuable in a variety of downstream tasks like temporal data classification, clustering, anomaly detection~\cite{liang2023contrastive, yue2022ts2vec}, retrieval~\cite{zhu2020deep}, etc.
+\textbf{Unsupervised representation learning for time series.} Time series pose complexities in pattern identification and analysis.
+This further increases the difficulty of obtaining labels for supervised learning~\cite{tonekaboni2021unsupervised}.
+Thus, unsupervised representation learning (URL) for time series~\cite{eldele2021time, yang2022unsupervised, liang2023contrastive,yue2022ts2vec} has emerged. \textit{URL aims to train a neural network (called encoder), without requiring labels, to encode the data into geometric signatures (or embedding), to capture inherent patterns of the raw data.} The learned representation, necessitating minimal annotation~\cite{zerveas2021transformer}, proves valuable in a variety of downstream tasks including temporal data classification, clustering~\cite{paparrizos2023odyssey, bonifati2022time2feat}, anomaly detection~\cite{liang2023contrastive, yue2022ts2vec, schmidl2022anomaly}, retrieval~\cite{zhu2020deep, paparrizos2019grail}, etc.

-From the aspect of complexities of mixed discriminative and irrelevant patterns, time series pose challenges for representation learning.
-Time series data can be blended with blind-source noise, acquired through varied methods, and exhibit intricate distributions and semantics~\cite{bagnall2018uea}.
-Even though various feature engineering methods are proposed to parse time series and expose abundant discriminative patterns that are more tangible to observe, the complex and diversiform nature of time series engineering methods decrease their applicability for time series URL~\cite{eldele2021time, tonekaboni2021unsupervised} preventing the encoders from avoiding misinterpretation of patterns and gaining generalization ability by learning from diverse multi-modal features.

-More specifically, variety of feature engineering methods and heterogeneity of the multi-modal features of time series data make the utilization of the features intricate~\cite{yang2022unsupervised, tang2020interpretable, wang2015encoding, park2023meta}.